Update, July 2026: I’ve refreshed this guide for my current setup:

 - Profiles -> Terminal -> Scrollback Buffer -> tick “Unlimited scrollback”

-- System Preferences
+- System Settings

 - Trackpad -> Point & Click -> tick “Tap to click”

-- (Optional for external monitor) Displays -> (on the external monitor) Option + click “Scaled” and choose 2560 x 1440
+- (Optional for external monitor) Displays -> select the external monitor and choose a scaled resolution of 2560 x 1440 (enable “Show all resolutions” if it isn’t listed)

 Summary

-After following the steps in this post, there may be things you still need to install or tweak, but the new Mac should be fairly close to be ready as the primary development machine.
+After following the steps in this post, there may be things you still need to install or tweak, but the new Mac should be fairly close to being ready as the primary development machine.

 Surely, these steps are going to evolve over time and I’ll try my best to keep them up-to-date.
 But again, I don’t do this very often, so they may get out of date.